eclipse-archived/ceylon-lang.org/documentation/1.1/tour/generics.md

 ## Covariance and contravariance

-Ceylon eliminates one of the bits of Java generics that's really hard to get your head around: wildcard types.
+Ceylon eliminates, [mostly](../interop/#wildcards), one of the bits of Java generics that's hardest to get your head around: wildcard types.
 Wildcard types were Java's solution to the problem of *covariance* in a generic type system.
 Let's meet the idea of covariance, and then see how covariance works in Ceylon.

 It all starts with the intuitive expectation that a collection of `Geek`s is a collection of `Person`s.
 That's a reasonable intuition, but, if collections